canyon289/canyon289.github.io/dev/content/articles/SqlForDataAnalysts.md

 ## 13. Common Table Expressions
-Common table expressions are a useful way to annotate your code, they're somewhat analagous to object oriented programming where you can slowly build a results set over a more easily readable series of operations.
+Common table expressions are a useful way to annotate your code, they're somewhat analogous to object oriented programming where you can slowly build a results set over a more easily readable series of operations.
 You'll see what I mean when your queries starts with select, has 20 columns from various tables, and then 15 joins to get all the columns together.
 It gets